EspressoSystems/espresso-sequencer/README.md

 # Running the demo

 Refer to [example-l2/README.md](example-l2/README.md) for instructions on how to run a dockerized Espresso Sequencer network with an example Layer 2 rollup application.

 # Development

-- Obtain code: `git clone --recursive git@github.com:EspressoSystems/espresso-sequencer`.
+- Obtain code: `git clone git@github.com:EspressoSystems/espresso-sequencer`.
 - Make sure [nix](https://nixos.org/download.html) is installed.
 - Activate the environment with `nix-shell`, or `nix develop`, or `direnv allow` if using [direnv](https://direnv.net/).